novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

 #### 1.4.
 The `hey` HTTP load generator

 Install this tool in your local machine https://github.com/rakyll/hey.
 It's similar to the Apache Benchmark tool.
-We are going to use this to perform stress test to our app to check whether the auto-scaling capability is working or not.
+We are going to use this to perform the stress test to our app to check whether the auto-scaling capability is working or not.

 ---